EckertLab/protocols/README.md

 Please name your files so that they are meaningful, names like `dna_concentration.md` is better than, say, `brandons_drunken_afternoon_attempt_at_seeing_a_dna_pellet.md`.

+##Printing

+If you want to print the protocols, use the awesome [GitPrint](https://gitprint.com) extension or bookmarklet.

 =====
 Even if you're not in the lab, pull requests are welcome and encouraged.